Bronchopulmonary Dysplasia (BPD) Imaging

 The incidence of long-term changes is due to increasing survival of low-birth-weight infants.
 Radiographic changes gradually clear with age, and in some individuals, complete clearing is observed.
 Two thirds of patients have some remnant change, such as linear shadows and strands due to fibrosis or pleural pseudofissures, which persists into middle childhood

-The anteroposterior (AP) diameter of the chest can be narrow, the cause of which is still unknown.
+The anteroposterior (AP) diameter of the chest can be narrow.
 Air trapping increases the AP diameter of the chest.
 Hyperexpansion due to scarring and/or hyperplasia of mature alveoli, alveolar-wall distention, or diminished bronchial diameter is seen.
 Focal hyperlucent areas can be present because of expiratory air trapping.

 Development of viral and other bacterial pneumonias can interrupt clearing of the radiographic findings.
 These pneumonias produce consolidation and atelectatic changes.